jhorck/gastherme/README.md

 Interface for Junkers/Bosch Gastherme with Heatronic 2.
 The BM1 CAN module is required with a TA250/TA270 controller.
 All data from the CAN bus is published to a local MQTT broker.

+See also:
 https://wiki.volkszaehler.org/hardware/channels/heating_control/gastherme_junkers_can_bus

 /boot/config.txt :